benjaminion/upgrading-ethereum-book/src/book.md

 The "Ethereum 2.0" terminology is out of favour in some circles, but I've never been one for following fashions.
 I will be happily using the terms "Ethereum 2.0", "Ethereum 2", "Ethereum 1", "Eth1", and "Eth2" throughout this book where it makes sense to me, and I'm pretty sure you'll know what I mean.
 I have more to say about this in [the first chapter](/part1/introduction).

-Also, please note that I am British.
-I unapologetically use British English spelling, punctuation, and quirky modes of expression.
+Also, please note that I will be unapologetically use British English spelling, punctuation, and quirky modes of expression.
 It's a feature, not a bug.

 ## Acknowledgements